 We recommend running any daemon which provides votes to corosync-qdevice as an unprivileged user.
 Proxmox VE and Debian provide a package which is already configured to do so.
 The traffic between the daemon and the cluster must be encrypted to ensure a safe and secure integration of the QDevice in Proxmox VE.

-First, install the corosync-qnetd package on your external server and the corosync-gdevice package on all cluster nodes
+First, install the corosync-qnetd package on your external server external# apt install corosync-qnetd and the corosync-qdevice package on all cluster nodes pve# apt install corosync-qdevice pve# pvecm qdevice setup <QDEVICE-IP>

-'''

-external# apt install corosync-qnetd

-'''